Alejogb1/job-board/blog-data/how-do-i-declare-a-file-path-within-a-callback-function.md

 id: "how-do-i-declare-a-file-path-within-a-callback-function"
 ---

-, let's get into this.
-I've seen this particular issue pop up more times than I care to recall, especially in asynchronous environments.
+, I've seen this particular issue pop up more times than I care to recall, especially in asynchronous environments.
 It usually stems from a misunderstanding of scope and variable lifetimes within callback contexts.
 When you're working with file systems and callbacks, you need to be particularly mindful of how paths are handled, or you’ll quickly end up with a debugging session that stretches on longer than it should.
 I'll lay out the core problem, illustrate with a few code snippets, and then recommend some solid resources to solidify your understanding.

 The root of the problem is typically that callback functions don’t execute immediately.
 They get placed on an event queue and are only invoked later when the asynchronous operation completes.
 The variable holding your file path at the time the callback _definition_ occurs may not hold the same value at the time the callback _execution_ occurs.
 This is a classic closure issue.
 The callback 'closes over' the variable, but it might not get the _value_ you were expecting.
 This is true for path variables or any other variable for that matter.